jordancormack/jordancormack.github.io/_posts/2024-09-19-stm32devboard.md

 <img src="/images/STM32devboard/F072photo.png" alt="" class="inline">

+20 of these boards manufactured and assembled by JLCPCB comes to $85.29, including shipping.
+That's about £3.30 per board.
+Super cheap!

 Although the board functions with no issues, I did start to run into speed/memory limitations sooner than I would have liked.
 For simple or low power requirements, it'd be perfect and it's hard to argue with the price.
 However, I decided to swap the F072 for a L433, which (seems!) pin-compatible with the F072, but has about 2x the clock speed, and 4x the memory.
 I also added a reset button, as having to unplug USB to power-cycle to enter DFU mode got annoying pretty quickly!
+I also broke out USB pads underneath the USB-C port, as sometimes I mount PCBs in locations where the USB port isn't easily accessible, or I need a different connector.

 <img src="/images/STM32devboard/L433_3d.png" alt="" class="inline">

+Annoyingly, although the F072 and L433 are similarly priced on Mouser/Digikey, the L433 is a lot more expensive on JLCPCB (I assume as it's less popular, so lower stock).
+This does mean the newer version will cost more, but it should still work out to around £5 per board at quantities of 20+.